 Caroline Vander Stichele lives in Belgium and teaches New Testament at the University of Amsterdam (the Netherlands).
+She is currently working on a book about wicked women in the New Testament.

 Rotterdams Philharmonisch Orkest and the Nationale Reisopera, under the direction of Willy Decker, with Karen Huffstodt in the role of Salome).